LunarCoreMods/ModTemplate/README.md

 **Requires [JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)**

   1. Click on the [![Use this template](https://img.shields.io/badge/-Use%20this%20template-brightgreen)](https://github.com/yuko1101/LunarCoreModTemplate/generate) to create a new repo starting from this template.
-  2. Clone your repo and open it in your IDE (IntelliJ IDEA is recommended).
+  2. Clone your repo and open it in your IDE (IntelliJ IDEA with [Minecraft Dev plugin](https://plugins.jetbrains.com/plugin/8327-minecraft-development) is recommended).
   3. Run the gradle task named `runServer` to generate server files to `run` dir.
 (You can stop the task after LunarCore has been started.)
   4. Put LunarCore resources into the `run` dir.
   5. Just write some code.